- Optimizely Web Experimentation

 Stage 4 – Build and run your experiment

 Create your experiment in Optimizely Web Experimentation, Optimizely Performance Edge, or Optimizely Feature Experimentation.
-Before you publish it live to the world, QA to ensure it is set up the way you want.
-Then, launch it!
+Before you make it live, QA to ensure it is set up how you want, then launch it.

 Stage 5 – Analyze and take action on your results